Samkelo-Kinetic/README/README.md

 rm -f "chromedriver"
 rm -f "chromedriver_linux64.zip"

-To ensure chromedriver is successfully installed check on the terminal wih the below command:
+To ensure chromedriver is successfully installed check on the terminal with the below command:

     *which chromedriver